-Notice for binary phenotype T2D, the GxE enrichment via DLM closely resemble GWAS (Figure 4b, gray and green), showing the fact that phenotypic mean loci are also variance loci for non-Gaussian phenotypes.
-As a result, the variance loci-based test statistic is nearly colinear with GWAS and redundant; to a lesser degree, such redundancies were also apparent for LVT and DRM at stricter GxE p-value thresholds.
-Taking the correlation between SNP rankings (i.e., 1 – p value) form GWAS and other tests as a measurement of redundancy, they were 0.985 for DLM, 0.613 for LVT, 0.8871 for DRM, and only 0.004 for VLA.
-In contrast, for quantitative phenotype BMI (Figure 4a), the 4 variance loci tests exert selection patterns distinct from GWAS.
-In this case, the correlation between the GWAS based ranking and the rest were 0.053 (DLM), 0.032 (LVT), 0.012 (DRM), and 0.007 (VLA).
+For T2D , DLM performed similarly as GWAS (Figure 4b, gray and green), indicating that phenotypic mean loci are also variance loci for non-Gaussian phenotypes.
+Accordingly, VLA is nearly colinear with GWAS and thus redundant; to a lesser degree, there was also redundancy for LVT and DRM at stricter GxE p-value thresholds.
+Correlation between SNP rankings (i.e., 1 – p value) measured redundancy from GWAS and other tests (DLM, 0.985; LVT, 0.613; DRM, 0.8871; VLA, 0.004).
+In contrast, for the quantitative BMI phenotype (Figure 4a), the four variance loci tests had distinct selection patterns from GWAS.
+The correlation between the GWAS-based ranking and tests was DLM (0.053), LVT (0.032), DRM, (0.012), and VLA (0.007).

 External GxE Enrichment

-We performed the same two-way GxE-WAS for T2D and BMI on an external discovery population of 4,603 unrelated individuals in PEGS with whole-genome sequencing data and diverse ancestry background (“PEGS: Personalized Environment and Genes Study” n.d.).
-More importantly, pParticipants in PEGS underwent extensive questionnaires measuring a rich exposome of 728 items organized in 416 parent questions regarding daily life, home environment, and workplace hazards.
-Because the numerical scale of the exposome items is stable, of which 505 are binary, and 223 are positive integers less than 8, we retain the items in their original form when forming GxE terms with centered SNP dosage.
-The covariates for GxE-WAS included age, sex, income level, the first 10 principal components, and nominal variable coded ethnicity (European American, African American, Asian, and others).
-BMI also joined the covariates when T2D was analyzed.
-To rank the SNPs, we used GWAS, DLM, VLA, LVT and DRM test statistics based on 379,561 unrelated White Europeans in the UKBB (i.e., the larger of two selection populations).
-After quality control, the White Europeans in UKBB and participants in PEGS shared a total of 8,331,313 SNPs with working MAF > 0.1 in the former (we did not enforce MAF threshold in PEGS).
-Again, we scored each SNP by the number of 2-way GxE p-values went below a series of p-value cut-offs (i.e., up to 728) and the overall sum of negative p-values, then regressed the scores on the rankings according to GWAS, DLM, VLA, LVT and DRM.
-We also provide exact values of the GxE external enrichment coefficients and standard error in supplement table s3b.
+We performed additional two-way GxE-WAS in an external discovery population with age, sex, income level, the first 10 principal components, and nominal variable coded ethnicity (European American, African American, Asian, and others) as covariates.
+BMI was also a covariate for the T2D analyses.
+We ranked SNPs using tests statistics for all tests based on the larger selection population.
+After quality control, the selection and discovery populations shared 8,331,313 SNPs with a working MAF > 0.1 in the UKBB selection population (we did not enforce an MAF threshold in PEGS).
+We scored SNPs by the number of two-way GxE p-values below a series of p-value cut-offs (i.e., up to 728) and the overall sum of negative p-values and then regressed the scores on the rankings according to each test.
+The supplement provides coefficient and standard errors.

-Figure 4c and 4d shows the external GxE enrichment coefficients (with standard errors).
-For BMI, SNPs ranked by VLA had the best chance of detecting highly significant GxE (p-value < 5e-7, …, 5e-9), and the second-best chance of detecting overall GXE (3.82, se=0.34) in PEGS.
-Interestingly, DRM, being by far the most conservative statistics for BMI (see the Manhattan plot in Figure 3a), gave the best overall enrichment (4.64, se=0.35) in PEGS.
-For T2D, only VLA enriched the detection of medium-to-highly significant GxE with p-values < 5e-6, …, 5e-9, and the overall GxE (0.89, se=0.34) in PEGS, while other tests showed negative coefficients (i.e., depletion) without exception.
-We notice, again, the coefficients of DLM closely follows the GWAS, and to a lesser degree, DRM as well, reflecting the fact that slope-based variance loci test tends to be redundant for binary phenotypes.
+For BMI, SNPs ranked by VLA had the best chance of detecting highly significant GxE (p-value < 5e-7, …, 5e-9), and the second-best chance of detecting overall GXEs (3.82, se=0.34) in PEGS (Figures 4c and 4d).
+Interestingly, while DRM had by far the most conservative statistics for BMI (see Figure 3a), it resulted in the best overall enrichment (4.64, se=0.35) in the discovery cohort.
+For T2D, only VLA enriched the detection of medium-to-highly significant GxE with p-values < 5e-6, …, 5e-9 and overall GxEs (0.89, se=0.34) in the discovery cohort, while other tests showed negative coefficients (i.e., depletion) without exception.
+Again, the coefficients of DLM closely followed those GWAS and, to a lesser degree, DRM, reflecting the redundancy of the slope-based variance loci test for binary phenotypes.